edutap-eu/edutap.wallet_apple/README.md

 This project was initiated and initially financed by [LMU München](https://www.lmu.de).
 Further development was financially supported by [Hochschule München](https://hm.edu/).

+It is inspired by the work of the [devartis/passbook Python library](https://github.com/devartis/passbook).

 Contributors:

 - Alexander Loechel (LMU)